hofftu/1/README.md

 **destinationfolder**: directory to save the encoded files in

+**creationregex**: regex for parsing creation date and time from filename

 **logfilepath**: logfile path (leave as empty string if no logging is desired)

 **ffmpegcommand**: {0} is the absoulte source file path, {1} is the absolute target file path